-Often when asked this question, it is very interesting as to how the legal malpractice application gets completed.
-2 attorneys doing the same thing answer the Lawyers Malpractice application very differently.
+Often when asked why one attorney is paying more for legal malpractice then a colleague.
+According to the attorney that is paying more the two attorneys doing the 'same' thing, but they answer the same Lawyers Malpractice application very differently.
 Many times the areas of practice are different from attorney to attorney.

 Even with that stated there are other factors that can impact the cost of lawyer’s malpractice insurance: